I edit picture books, graphic novels, and nonfiction for all ages. Here are some of the books I’ve worked on.

 Written by Herve Paniaq, illustrated by Germaine Arnaktauyok

 A traditional Inuit story about the mother of sea mammals brought to life by elder Herve Paniaq and renowned artist Germaine Arnaktauyok.
 Published by Inhabit Media, 2018.
+Designed by Danny Christopher.
+Inuktitut editor Louise Flaherty.

 Animals Illustrated: Bowhead Whale